-Seattle Public Schools welcomes any student regardless of national origin or citizenship, upon documentation that the student or parent/guardian resides within the district All attendance area schools have a geographic boundary which defines who is.
+Seattle Public Schools welcomes any student regardless of national origin or citizenship, upon documentation that the student or parent/guardian resides within the district boundaries.
 Please review the International Student Exchange policy and International Student Exchange procedure.

-Currently, Seattle Public Schools accepts international students studying on F-1 or J-1 visas.
+Currently, SPS accepts international students studying on F-1 or J-1 visas.
 Students visiting our state for a short stay (B-1 or B-2) may not enroll in school in the district.
 All F-1/J-1 students must first enroll online to be considered for acceptance to the district.

 Seattle Public Schools is no longer accepting third-party or direct placement host families in our F-1/J-1 visa student program.
 Students and/or families must be placed through a student exchange agency in order to be considered for admission.
 We do not provide legal advice to families on immigration related issues.